-This course covers the application and solution of the Schrodinger equation in CO 1: spherical polar coordinates and Schrodinger's equation for atoms of many electron

-- systems. - CO 2: Element alanalysis by emission spectroscopy
+- CO 1: This course covers the application and solution of the Schrodinger equation in spherical polar coordinates and Schrodinger's equation for atoms of many electron systems. - CO 2: Element alanalysis by emission spectroscopy

-This course explain the locations of atoms and molecule sin crystalline solids and also
+This course explains the locations of atoms and molecule sin crystalline solids and

-CO 3: exhibits how crystalline solids show strong diffraction pattern when exposed to x-rays, neutrons and electrons.

-CO 4: Group theory helps to know the structure and behaviour of molecules and crystals depending on their different symmetry.
+- CO 3: also exhibits how crystalline solids show strong diffraction pattern when exposed to x-rays, neutrons and electrons. - CO 4: Group theory helps to know the structure and behaviour of molecules and crystals depending on their different symmetry.